Share your experiences of children’s cancer or tumour care

 - Yours and your child’s personal information will not be shared with anyone unless required by law, where there is a clear overriding public interest, or if something you or your child says indicates that you or your child are at risk of immediate harm.

 The information that you and your child share will be used to test and improve a cancer and tumour patient experience questionnaire for children and parents.
-The survey will be used nationally by NHS England and Improvement to understand and improve patient and parent/carer experiences of children’s cancer and tumour care.
-Please note that the comments you and/or your child provides will be looked at in full by the researchers analysing the data.
+The survey will be used nationally by NHS England to understand and improve patient and parent/carer experiences of children’s cancer and tumour care.
+Please note that the comments you and/or your child provide will be looked at in full by the researchers analysing the data.
 Any information that could identify you will be removed before publishing any of your feedback.

 Your personal details (name and contact information) and all completed questionnaires from the interviews will be kept until the survey development is complete, after which they will be securely destroyed.
 They will only be used for the purpose of this project.